jshvn/professional/linkedin/linkedin.md

 Overview:

-Joined the Document Cloud Mobile organization with the goal of creating a culture of data-driven decision making across Product, Engineering, and Marketing.
-Worked directly with many stakeholders from all groups on several projects spread across all four Document Cloud mobile applications.
+Implemented a KPI reporting and analytics framework used cross-functionally for Acrobat, Sign, and Scan; including data engineering and an alert system for detected issues.

 Highlights:

-* Defined parameters for and lead analysis on a series of A/B/C experiments that lead to a 23x increase in signed-in userbase in Acrobat
-* Worked with stakeholders across the broader organization to create and unify a KPI reporting framework for our mobile products which is still used to present
+- Conducted in-product A/B tests designed to increase sign-in rates, resulting in the majority of all users transitioning from anonymous to signed-in
-* Created and maintained infrastructure based on open source technologies including Jenkins and Airflow that manages dataflows for multiple teams across the organization to present
+- Developed a unified KPI reporting framework and system based on SMART goals that was adopted across the organization to drive data strategy
-* Developed crash alert notification system using a standard ARIMA model and later using STL decomposition with Loess smoothing
-* Mentored a summer intern on a project building a real-time web-based visualization platform using AngularJS and Adobe Analytics firehose API
+- Created an anomoly detection system leveraging ARIMA and STL decomposition methods, which identified several previously unknown major issues

 ### Graduate Teaching Assistant